Tax Witholding Estimator

 Before You Begin

 Before using the Tax Whiholding Estimator, taxpayers should gather their most recent pay stubs and income documents from all sources.
 They should gather documents related to pensions, annuities, Social Security benefits, and self-employment income.
-They should also have a copy of their 2018 federal tax return.
-This will help estimate 2019 income and answer other questions asked during the process.

 Your Information is Private & Anonymous